loubruness/DevOpsM1/README.md

 So when you run the pipeline, it will build images taken from this application, push them to the local registry, execute the test of the application and finally deploy it in a distinct docker-compose that will represent your final-server.
 You should be able to access it on the port 5107 of your host machine.

 ### Stop command:
+To stop the running containers, you need to do Ctrl + C in the terminal you used to execute the ``docker-compose up`` command.

-To stop the running containers, you can simply execute the following command in your root repository :
+To delete the containers, you can execute the following command in your root repository :
 ``docker-compose down``